TorhamDev/simple-wallet/README.md

 ### How To RUN?

-make sure you have `Redis`, `MySQL`, `Celery` and `Celery Beat` already installed and run thne update your own configs into `.env` file, you can find a sample in `.env.sample file` then run commands below step by step
+make sure you have `Redis`, `MySQL`, `Celery` and `Celery Beat` already installed and run thne update your own configs into `.env` file, you can find a sample in `wallet/.env.sample` file then run commands below step by step

 ```bash